SharePoint/sp-dev-docs/docs/declarative-customization/site-design-json-schema.md

 ## installSPFXSolution

-Use the **installSPFXSolution** action to register a deployed solution from the app catalog.
+Use the **installSPFXSolution** action to install a deployed add-in or SharePoint Framework solution from the tenant app catalog.

 JSON values:

-- **id** - The id of the catalog solution.
+- **id** - The id of the add-in or solution in tenant catalog.

 Example: